Get up and get moving! Exercise is a great way to improve your behavior, and mood and revitalize the mind and body.

 #1 Exercise Outdoor

 For even greater benefits, try exercising outdoors.
-Nature has a rhythm that calms the brain.
+Daily exercise improves mental performance especially that nature has a rhythm that calms the brain.

 People report feeling more energetic, happy, and confident and less anxious, depressed, and tired after spending time walking outside.